WP2. Managing stormwater as a resource

 WP2 Research at University of Cambridge

-The potential to recover energy from stormwater is explored by developing a feasibility tool which looks at the key physical/site and climatic characteristics as well as economics.
+The potential to recover energy from stormwater was explored by developing a feasibility tool which looks at the key physical/site and climatic characteristics as well as economics.
 The approach looks at how a retention pond can decouple the problem of intermittent rainfall and energy generation.

 WP2 Research at University of Exeter